kpriya97/MassSpec_Data_Extraction/README.md

 ---

-protein_spectra_package includes python scripts and tests to perform following tasks:
+ms_package includes python scripts and tests to perform following tasks:
 1. **Parse raw MS files** for their m/z values using */reader.py*
 2. **Predict which peptides** using */peptide_prediction.py*
 3. **Determine the proteins** that the predicted peptides could be derived from using */protein_prediction.py*